a20351766/udo.1.4.0/docs/source/prereqs.rst

 -------------------------

-You will need the following installed on the platform on which you will be operating, or developing on (or for), Hyperledger Fabric:
+You will need the following installed on the platform on which you will be operating, or developing on (or for), Hyperledger UDO:

   - MacOSX, \*nix, or Windows 10: `Docker <https://www.docker.com/get-docker>`__
     Docker version 17.06.2-ce or greater is required.